Wild beat Panthers 2-0 behind Brock Faber's first NHL goal, 41 saves by Filip Gustavsson

 Eriksson Ek took advantage by gathering a loose puck at the edge of the crease with his back to Bobrovsky, deftly pivoting toward the net and knocking it in for the two-goal lead.

+The same core is back with increased familiarity of the hard-driving Maurice, giving the Panthers optimism they can not only return to the Stanley Cup Finals but win it for the first time in franchise history.
+Rookie Mackie Samoskevich had an active debut on the third line.
+Tkachuk put 10 shots on net and had 15 attempts.

+“We’ve got to get the right traffic at the right time, but I’m not going to complain about it,” Maurice said.
+“When your goalie plays a game like that you should have a chance to win.”

-Minnesota’s normally sound defense was vulnerable at times, but there were reasons for that.
-Captain Jared Spurgeon is out with an upper body injury that occurred a week ago when he was checked into the board in a preseason game, and the team announced his status as week to week.
-Matt Dumba signed with Arizona after 10 years with the Wild.
+The Wild’s normally sound defense was vulnerable at times, with captain Jared Spurgeon out for multiple weeks with an upper body injury that occurred when he was checked into the board in a preseason game and Matt Dumba now in Arizona after 10 years with Minnesota.

+But the Wild blocked 26 shots, and Gustavsson was up to the task.

+“I think some of our best chances never got to the net,” Maurice said.

 UP NEXT